augustoproiete/exceldna-unpack/README.md

 # ExcelDnaUnpack

-ExcelDnaUnpack is a command-line utility to extract the contents of ExcelDna add-ins packed with ExcelDnaPack
+ExcelDnaUnpack is a command-line utility to extract the contents of Excel-DNA add-ins that have been packed with ExcelDnaPack

+## Give a Star! :star:

+If you like or are using this project please give it a star.
+Thanks!

+## Getting Started

+Download the latest version of ExcelDnaUnpack from the [Releases tab](https://github.com/augustoproiete/ExcelDnaUnpack/releases), and extract the file `ExcelDnaUnpack{version}.zip` to the location where your `.xll` add-in is stored.

+Run `ExcelDnaUnpack.exe --xllFile=NameOfYourAddIn.xll`

 ```
 Usage: ExcelDnaUnpack.exe [<options>]